SolomonMg/SolomonMg.github.io.SOURCE/content/post/What-the-polls-got-wrong-in-2020/index.md

 In fact, this year we were better off using projections based on past vote history in each state to predict how things would go in battleground states, as I'll show below.

 But I also want to start to ask questions about what happened this time around.
-The polling from 2018 looked encouraging, convincing many pollsters that the post-2016 reconing had fixed many issues called out in the [2016 AAPOR report on election polling](https://www.aapor.org/Education-Resources/Reports/An-Evaluation-of-2016-Election-Polls-in-the-U-S.aspx).
+The polling from 2018 looked encouraging, convincing many pollsters that the post-2016 reckoning had fixed many issues called out in the [2016 AAPOR report on election polling](https://www.aapor.org/Education-Resources/Reports/An-Evaluation-of-2016-Election-Polls-in-the-U-S.aspx).
 After 2018, FiveThirtyEight wrote that the ["Polls are Alright"](https://fivethirtyeight.com/features/the-polls-are-all-right/).

-But the second Miami-Daude reported results from the 2020 election, we knew something was probably wrong with the 2020 polls.
+But the second Miami-Dade reported results from the 2020 election, we knew something was probably wrong with the 2020 polls.

 {{< single_tweet 1325786708022079488 >}}